moliver28/research-handbook/content/handbook/engineering/development/dev/plan/product-planning.md

 To determine whether an issue or task is suitable to be deemed 'ready for development', consider the following Definition of Ready.

 1. The work is described in sufficient detail.
 A reader without previous context or assumed knowledge is able to understand what work is to be undertaken.
 What we're doing and why we're doing it is described.
+2. Acceptance Criteria or Requirements are clearly defined.
+This should help the assignee understand the scope of the work and verify the intended happy/sad paths are functional and tested.
+    - Including the relevant license level and feature flags in the Acceptance Criteria or Requirements is also advised.
-2. Other work that blocks or is blocked by the work is linked with the correct relationship.
+3. Other work that blocks or is blocked by the work is linked with the correct relationship.
-3. Relevant resources such as designs, documents, and external links are attached.
+4. Relevant resources such as designs, documents, and external links are attached.
-4. Cross-functional dependencies are described; such as needing to ask for Technical Writing assistance.
+5. Cross-functional dependencies are described; such as needing to ask for Technical Writing assistance.
-5. Documentation that needs to be updated or added is linked.
+6. Documentation that needs to be updated or added is linked.
-6. In case of feature development, a weight has been added and confirmed with at least one other engineer (preferably a domain expert).
+7. In case of feature development, a weight has been added and confirmed with at least one other engineer (preferably a domain expert).
     - In case an item is weighed as `4` or above, domain expert can provide guidance on breaking down this issue into separate issues (or tasks).

+> During the process of populating an Issue or Task for engineering work, we will probably need to ask questions for extra clarity or to help prevent us from making assumptions.
+We may also feel we don't have enough information to be able to properly break down work into suitably sized chunks.
+Consider [a spike](#consider-a-spike-andor-a-design-document) where the path forward is not clear.

 #### Why?